avlisnebur/recipes-website/README.md

 # recipes-website

-A simple HTML website for recipes.
+A simple website for recipes to explore HTML and CSS.